 - Implement 'Strategy 1' of the WSP: Define lower and upper benchmarks (LRPs and TRPs) for non-target stocks (CUs) and monitor their status.
 The objective for fishery management shall be to maintain CUs above their lower benchmarks (LRPs) unless otherwise determined by the Minister. - Implement 'Strategy 4' of the WSP: Create a regional framework for integrated planning that will be used to articulate salmon management choices that consider social, economic and biological consequences.
 Consensus based advisory processes will be used to assist in defining these trade-offs and also to assist in developing strategic plans for the management of salmon CUs; including harvest strategies designed to maintain the biodiversity of stocks within the CU.
-A report will be provided to the certifier by the second audit that chronicles these efforts.

-- Benchmarks will be used to guide management response.
+A report will be provided to the certifier by the second audit that chronicles these efforts. - Benchmarks will be used to guide management response.
 For example, if a CU is below its lower benchmark and in the 'Red Zone' this will trigger consideration for ways to protect the fish, increase their abundance and reduce the risk for loss.
 Biological considerations will be the primary consideration for CU below the lower benchmark and in the 'Red Zone'.
 Page 17 of the WSP identifies additional guidance on how response would be taken for CU between the lower and upper benchmark. - Implement Strategy 5 of the WSP.
 Review annual performance against measurable objectives, particularly with regards to stock status and rebuilding objectives.

-Specifically, DFO will also define lower benchmarks (LRPs) or their equivalent for NCCC, WCVI, ISC and Fraser River, chum salmon CUs.
-A rebuilding plan consistent with the WSP will have been developed and implementation initiated within 2 years for stocks harvested in fisheries targeting NCCC, WCVI, ISC, and Fraser River chum salmon that are below their lower benchmarks (LRPs).
-On the Skeena and Nass Rivers the proposed rebuilding plan will include measures to rebuild chum salmon stocks if they are below their lower benchmark (LRP) contingent upon determining whether harvest pressure is found to have a significant risk for chum rebuilding.
+Specifically, DFO will also define lower benchmarks (LRPs) or their equivalent for WCVI, ISC and Fraser River chum salmon CUs.
+A rebuilding plan consistent with the WSP will have been developed and implementation initiated within 2 years for stocks harvested in fisheries targeting WCVI, ISC, and Fraser River chum salmon that are below their lower benchmarks (LRPs).
 This rebuilding plan will demonstrate how the fisheries management strategy will assist in ensuring rebuilding objectives are met.
 Fishery actions may only be one component of a rebuilding plan and could include enhancement, habitat and other measures to enable rebuilding objectives being met.
 It must recognize though, that there will be instances that rebuilding is not possible even where the appropriate management actions are implemented.
 Rebuilding may not be possible due to a variety of events that are beyond our control (e.g. low marine survival, habitat changes, environmental conditions, etc.)